gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 ----------------------

 | Class functions use the **self** parameter (first parameter) to reference the current instance of the class.
-| It does not have to be named **self**, but it makes it easier for others if it is used, since that is what is expected.
+| It does not have to be named **self**, but it makes it easier for others if it is used, since that is common practice.

 ----